VittoNico/Random_network_analysis/README.md

 writeLines(report, "network_analysis_report.html")
 ```
 With this script you will obtain a report file filled with the information needed, and also plots and network imagines.
-Fot opening the file HTML you can use your standard web browser, and the internet connection it is not needed.
+For opening the HTML file you can use your standard web browser, and the internet connection is not needed.